List of Teenage Mutant Ninja Turtles characters: Michelangelo

 Michelangelo, nicknamed Mikey, is the least disciplined and most fun-loving turtle.
 He is usually portrayed as the most agile and naturally gifted, contrasting his free spirit and inability to take training seriously.
 The most stereotypical teenager of the team, he is an avid fan of pop-culture and often speaks with a surfer dialect.
 He yearns to live life to the fullest, resulting in a tendency to fool around whenever possible.
 He wears an orange mask and fights using nunchucks.

 Splinter

 Splinter is the mutant rat sensei and adoptive father of the Ninja Turtles.
 Generally depicted as wise and powerful, he raised the four turtles and trained them in the art of Ninjutsu.
 He is very cautious and protective of them, constantly warning them of the dangers on the surface.
 In stark contrast to his coarse gnarly appearance, Splinter always speaks in a quiet gentle dignified voice.

 April O'Neil

 April O'Neil is a confident, courageous, benevolent, intelligent, and outgoing human companion of the Ninja Turtles.
-She met the Turtles when they saved her from a squadron of MOUSERS chasing her down the sewers.
+She met the Turtles when they saved her from a group of Shredder’s henchmen chasing her down the sewers.
 She embarked on many of the Turtles' adventures and aids them by doing the work in public while the Turtles cannot.